gontcharovd/website/content/posts/podcast/e05-john-walmsley/index.md

 ---
-title: "🎧 Industrial Data Quality Podcast E5: Concrete AI Applications in Heavy Industry with John Walmsley"
+title: "🎧 Watts in Your Data Podcast E5: Concrete AI Applications in Heavy Industry with John Walmsley"
 date: 2025-06-03T01:52:39+02:00
 categories:
  - Podcast